Chris56974/Pethreon/README.md

 ## How stuff works

-[Hardhat](https://hardhat.org/getting-started/) is a development environment (i.e. development blockchain) for ethereum, [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html) is a testing library for smart contracts (which are programs that run on the blockchain) and [ethers.js](https://docs.ethers.io/v5/getting-started/) is a library for communicating with the blockchain (calling methods, reading data, etc).
+[Hardhat](https://hardhat.org/getting-started/) is a development environment/blockchain for ethereum, [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html) is a testing library for smart contracts (which are programs that run on the blockchain) and [ethers.js](https://docs.ethers.io/v5/getting-started/) is a library for communicating with the blockchain (calling smart contracts, reading data, etc).

 For this to work you need to [download metamask](https://metamask.io/).
-[You might also want to use a different browser profile for development](https://youtu.be/Ik8-xn4DyCo?t=15).
-This is so you don't confuse your fake metamask account for your real one.
-Once metamask is installed, you need to import a new account via "private key".
-The private key is a 12 word seed phrase you can use to recover an account wallet on metamask.
-In this case, it's a made up phrase I used for development which you can find in hardhat.config.ts (test test test...).
-After importing that account, you need to add a new network to metamask.
-Click on networks, then on custom RPC and then add these settings...
+You might also want to use a different [browser profile](https://youtu.be/Ik8-xn4DyCo?t=15) for development so you can use a fake metamask account instead of your real one.
+Once metamask is installed, you need to import a new account in metamask via "private key".
+Use "test test test test test test test test test test test junk", this is the private key used by hardhat for development.
+Hardhat will give every account using this key 1000 ether.
+After importing that account, you need to add a new network to metamask as well.
+Click on networks, then on custom RPC and then add the following...

 ```text
 Network Name: Localhost 8545